standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 ## How to test

-* Confirm that someone in a similar role at another organization if they could reuse the codebase and what that would entail.
+* Confirm with someone in a similar role at another organization if they can reuse the codebase and what that would entail.
 * Confirm that the codebase can run without using any proprietary or non-open licensed code or services.
 * Check that the codebase is in use by multiple parties or in multiple contexts.
 * Check that the codebase files and commit history do not include situation-specific data.